-Welcome to the Public Comment Version of The Sedona Conference Practical In-House Approaches for Cross-Border Discovery and Data Protection, a project of The Sedona Conference Working Group Six on International Electronic Information Management, Discovery, and Disclosure (WG6).
+Welcome to the final, June 2016, version of The Sedona Conference Practical In-House Approaches for Cross-Border Discovery and Data Protection, a project of The Sedona Conference Working Group Six on International Electronic Information Management, Discovery, and Disclosure (WG6).
 WG6 is best known for its groundbreaking publication, The Sedona Conference International Principles on Discovery, Disclosure and Data Protection ("International Litigation Principles").
-The Sedona Conference Practical In-House Approaches for Cross-Border Discovery and Data Protection aims to provide the practical guidance that organizations and inhouse counsel need to navigate challenging cross-border data transfer and discovery issues, and effectively implement the International Litigation Principles.
+The Sedona Conference Practical In-House Approaches for Cross-Border Discovery and Data Protection aims to provide the practical guidance that organizations and In-House counsel need to navigate challenging cross-border data transfer and discovery issues, and to effectively implement the International Litigation Principles.

-This publication represents the collective effort of many contributors and members of WG6 who have worked to draft a practical, consensus-based document.
-On behalf of The Sedona Conference, I thank everyone involved for their contributions to the following parts of the drafting process over the past two years:
+This publication represents the collective effort of many contributors and members of WG6 who have worked to draft a practical, consensus-based commentary.
+The public comment version of The Sedona Conference Practical In-House Approaches for Cross-Border Discovery and Data Protection was published for public comment in September 2015 after more than two years of member dialogue, review, and revision, including:

-- Focus of dialogue during panels at The Sedona Conference International Programmes on Cross-Border Discovery and Data Protection Laws in London, UK, in July 2014 and Hong Kong in June 2015 - Focus of a special WG6 session at The Sedona Conference "All Voices" meeting in New Orleans, LA, USA, in November 2014 - Multiple WG6 member review-and-comment periods - Multiple revisions, including incorporation of comments and feedback from WG6 members representing myriad professions, backgrounds, perspectives, and stakeholders in cross-border discovery and data protection laws
+- focus of dialogue during panels at The Sedona Conference International Programmes on Cross-Border Discovery and Data Protection Laws in London, UK, in July 2014 and Hong Kong in June 2015; - focus of a special WG6 session at The Sedona Conference "All Voices" meeting in New Orleans, LA, USA, in November 2014; - multiple WG6 member review-and-comment periods; and incorporation of comments and feedback from WG6 members representing myriad professions, backgrounds, perspectives, and stakeholders in cross-border discovery and Data Protection Laws.